bupticybee/FastLoRAChat/README.md

 # FastLoRAChat

-LLama Lora finetune with ShareGPT dataset.
+LLama finetune using LORA with ShareGPT dataset, able to train on low-end graphic card.

 ![logo](imgs/logo.jpeg)